xinyuyang111/convex-hull-detection/README.md

 # convex-hull-detection-3d
-A implementation of dent detection(convex hull detection) for a PLY or PCD.
+Implementation of a ply or pcd concavity detection and obtaining lines.